Senators call for dog breeding facility’s license to be revoked - NewsBreak

 What the Report Found

 The facility was cited again for not providing adequate medical care to its dogs.
 Inspectors found injuries to animals that had not been identified or treated by the facility.
-This included scabbed wounds with yellow discharge on a dog’s ear.Virginia lawmakers discuss budget, gas tax holiday proposal in special session
+This included scabbed wounds with yellow discharge on a dog’s ear.Youngkin sends legislation to General Assembly to suspend state gas tax for 3 months

 The housing facilities for the dogs were found to have gaps in the floors up to two inches wide — large enough for a dog’s foot or leg to fall through or become stuck.
 One-hundred-thirty enclosures were found with such gaps.